yegor256/blog/_drafts/iterator.md

 ---
 layout: post
-title: "How To Implement an Adapter Iterator"
+title: "How To Implement an Iterating Adapter"
 date: 2015-04-27
 tags: java
 description:
-  In my experience, very few people understand how to implement an interator in Java, this article should give a simple and practical example
+  In my experience, very few people understand how to implement an iterating adapter in Java; this article should give a practical example.
 keywords:
   - java iterator
   - iterator in java example
-  - iterator in java
+  - iterator in java adapter
   - java iterator example
   - implement java iterator
 ---

 [Iterator](http://docs.oracle.com/javase/7/docs/api/java/util/Iterator.html)
 is one of fundamental Java interfaces, introduced in Java 1.2.
-It is supposed to be very simple.
-However, in my experience, many Java developers don't understand how to implement a custom one, which should iterate a stream of data coming from some other source.
+It is supposed to be very simple, however, in my experience, many Java developers don't understand how to implement a custom one, which should iterate a stream of data coming from some other source.
 In other words, an **adapter** of another source of data, in form of an iterator.
 Hope this example will help.